-I'll be embarking on my fourth Festive 500 this year.
+I'll be embarking on my fifth Festive 500 this year.
 Living on the South Coast of England, the weather can be unpredictable and I've experienced everything from freezing fog and ice to unseasonably mild and sunny days.
 I've had the luxury of planning rides over the full eight days and I've had the pressure of completing it in only three days too.

-Here's what I've learned about getting that 500 km ticked off so you can start the New Year with a smug feeling of accomplishment.
+Here are my tips on getting that 500 km ticked off so you can start the New Year with a smug feeling of accomplishment.

 Make a plan

 500km in eight days seems like a lot, but it's only just over 70km per day, allowing one full rest day.

 The two main challenges will be fitting your rides around family commitments and dealing with adverse weather.
 Getting out early means that you can spend the rest of the day doing 'normal' Christmas stuff, although it does mean you might need to cut back on the mulled wine.

 Adverse weather shouldn't be too much of an issue if you kit up appropriately.
 Plan your routes in advance so that you know the distance will add up to that magic 500, but be flexible.
 For example, if torrential rain is forecast on one of your longer days, you might need to switch it with a shorter one.
 Fog and ice can make road riding extra hazardous so, if you have an off-road capable bike, why not hit the trails and bridleways instead.